DC801/BM-Badge/README.md

 Turns the entity in 90° increments.
 Positive numbers are clockwise turns, and negative numbers are counterclockwise turns.
 (E.g. turn them '2' to flip them around 180°)

 This action can be chained with another similar one for complex behaviors.
-For example, to turn an entity away from the player, you can first set the entity's direction [toward the player](#set_entity_direction_target_entity), then immediately rotate it 2 turns with this action.
+For example, to turn an entity away from the player, you can first set the entity's direction [toward the player](#set_entity_direction_target_entity), then immediately rotate it 2 turns.

 ```
 rotate entity $entity:string $relative_direction:number